-While choosing a trash can liner may seem as simple as finding one that will fit your waste can, there are a handful of terms you must familiarize yourself with and consider to ensure that your selection will provide the best results at the best price!
+Choosing trash can liners may seem as simple as finding ones that will fit your trash can.
+However, there are a handful of terms with which you should become familiar, ensuring that your can liner selection will provide the best result at the best price!

 Gauge is a term used to describe the thickness of a liner that is typically stated in either microns (high density) or mils (low density).